cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 mywebapp-548d97848b-whnnp   1/1     Running   0          20s
 ```

-You can also see the load balancer for our webapp, as well as three services
+You can also see the load balancer for our webapp, as well as 3 services
 for `cluster-example` (we'll say more about them shortly.)

 ``` sh